-- Military & Veteran Workforce—The North SA Chamber supports legislation that promotes the training and placement of transitioning Veterans to the civilian workforce, such as limiting barriers and fast-tracking certifications.
-Support legislation that protects local military installations from BRAC activities, including increased DEAAG funding.
+- Military & Veteran Workforce—Support legislation that promotes the training and placement of transitioning Veterans to civilian workforce, such as limiting barriers and fast-tracking certifications.
+Support legislation that protects local military installations from BRAC activities, including DEAAG funding.

 Periodically, through partnerships with concerned entities, the North SA Chamber will initiate special projects and endeavors that improve or advance the business, civic, higher education, or city/county government sectors.
 Such projects are typically identified by the Government Affairs Council, Infrastructure Council, and Board of Directors, and are voted on and either endorsed or opposed by the Board of Directors prior to implementation.